n21lv/its-deck/README.md

 # its-deck
-Virtual ITS deck for Infinity wargame by Corvus belli
+Virtual ITS Classified deck for Infinity wargame by Corvus belli